Voices of Style

 Karli: Miley was also extremely involved in what her team wore on stage--she created themes for the Battle round and would plan song choices around what our looks were.

-Carrie: So cool!
-The fashion on the show always stands out to me.
-Was there a particular look of yours that stood out to you?
+Was there a particular look of yours that stood out?

 Shi’Ann: I loved my look for my “Diamonds” performance.
 There were diamonds all over the dress with a touch of leather.
 I even got my hair straightened instead of leaving it curly!
 Yeah, definitely my favorite look.